Khushi130404/Regulexa/README.md

 ## Regularization Techniques

 1. Ridge Regression
 - Ridge regression adds a penalty equal to the square of the magnitude of coefficients.
 It helps to reduce model complexity and multicollinearity.
 - Penalty: α * ||w||₂² (L2 norm)
 - Shrinks coefficients towards zero but never sets them exactly to zero.

 2. Lasso Regression
 - Lasso regression adds a penalty equal to the absolute value of the coefficients.
 It performs both variable selection and regularization.
 - Penalty: α * ||w||₁ (L1 norm)
 - Can shrink some coefficients to exactly zero, effectively performing feature selection.

 3. Elastic-Net Regression
 - Elastic-Net combines both Ridge and Lasso penalties.
 - Penalty: α * [(1 - λ) ||w||₂² + λ ||w||₁]
 - Suitable for datasets with correlated features and when feature selection is required.

+## Features

+- Synthetic Data: Generates synthetic datasets for demonstration purposes.

+- Visualizations: Plots showing how regularization affects coefficients and model performance.

+- Comparisons: Side-by-side comparison of Ridge, Lasso, and Elastic-Net.

+- Metrics: Evaluation using metrics like Mean Squared Error (MSE) and R².